-Grant and matching funds may be used for developing and operating an Agriculture Innovation Center and to provide the following services to agricultural producers:
+Grant and matching funds may be used to operate an Agriculture Innovation Center and to provide the following services to agricultural producers:

-· Technical assistance, including engineering services, scale production assessments, market planning and development, business planning and other advisory services.
+• Technical assistance to agricultural producers, including engineering services, scale production assessments, market planning and development, business planning, and other advisory services.